ehrocha/GitHub/README.md

 |config.json|Stores the default configuration used by all the scripts above, this is the firs place to start|

 ## Usage
+* Copy the config.json to your ~/.github directory.
+If it does not exist you can create it with:
+  + mkdir ~/.github
+  + cp <config.json_location> ~/.github
-* Fill up the information on the config file:
+* Edit the config file and add your information to the information on the config file:
   + uname is your GitHub userID
   + ufname is your full name
   + umail is your email
   + utoken is your GitHub token, you have to generate it in Developer Settings
   + upriv is your default for repository creation, select true for creating private by default or false to create public repositories by default

 After you have updated the config file you are ready to use the scripts.